MathiDEV/epitech_productivity_tools/fullGPA/readme.md

  ## Installation

- Just go to [Chrome Extensions](chrome://extensions) and drag-and-drop the zip file.
+ Just go to `chrome://extensions` and drag-and-drop the zip file.

  You're done !